History of Liverpool F.C. (1985–present): 2006–15: Near misses

-2015–present: Revival under Klopp
+2015–24: Revival under Klopp

 Following Rodgers' dismissal, it was announced on 8 October 2015 that Jürgen Klopp had agreed a three-year deal to manage the club.
 In his first press conference, Klopp stated his intention to bring trophies to the club within four years, and jokingly titled himself 'The Normal One' in a parody of José Mourinho's famous 'The Special One' comments from 2004.
-After Klopp's appointment, Liverpool reached the finals of the League Cup and UEFA Europa League, losing the former 3–1 in a penalty shootout after the match finished 1–1, and the latter 3–1 to Sevilla in Basel.
+After Klopp's appointment, Liverpool reached the finals of the League Cup and UEFA Europa League, losing the former 3–1 in a penalty shoot-out after the match finished 1–1, and the latter 3–1 to Sevilla in Basel.
 In Liverpool's first full season under Klopp, they finished fourth.
 Another fourth-place finish followed the season after, and Klopp guided the side to the 2018 UEFA Champions League Final, where they lost 3–1 to Real Madrid.
 Klopp subsequently made a number of high-profile signings, including centre-half Virgil van Dijk in January, for a reported fee of £75 million, a world record transfer fee for a defender.
 In the same transfer window, attacking midfielder Philippe Coutinho was sold to Barcelona with a transfer fee of £105 million, which could rise to £142 million should various clauses be met.
-In the summer, the club signed midfielders Naby Keïta and Fabinho, forward Xherdan Shaqiri, and goalkeeper Alisson Becker.
+In the summer, the club signed midfielders Naby Keïta and Fabinho, forward Xherdan Shaqiri, and goalkeeper Alisson.

 Liverpool started the 2018–19 season with their best-ever league start, winning their first six matches.
 A 4–0 win against Newcastle United on Boxing Day saw Liverpool extend their lead in the table to six points at the half-way point of the season and become only the fourth Premier League team to be unbeaten at this stage.
 Equalling the all-time record for the fewest goals conceded half-way through top-flight season, Liverpool conceded 7 goals and kept 12 clean sheets in 19 matches.
 Ultimately, Liverpool finished a season-long title battle as runners-up to Manchester City, to whom they suffered their only league defeat of the season.
 Winning all of their last nine matches, Liverpool scored 97 points, the third-highest total in the history of the English top-flight and the most points scored by a team without winning the title, and remained unbeaten at home for the second season running; their thirty league wins matched the club record for wins in a season.
 Liverpool reached the Champions League final for the second consecutive year after overcoming a 3–0 first-leg deficit by beating Barcelona 4–0 in the second leg at Anfield.
 In the 2019 final, Liverpool defeated Tottenham Hotspur 2–0 to secure the club's sixth European title and end a seven-year trophy drought.